awused/wallpapers/README.md

 A tool for managing and shuffling a large number of wallpapers across multiple monitors, using waifu2x for upscaling.
 Runs on Windows 8 and up.

 <!-- TODO - And Linux, but with what limitations? -->
+Support will be added for linux based on whatever DE/WMs I end up using unless someone else wants to submit a pull request.

 # Requirements